 If you use a letter from your Bank or Building Society

 A letter from your bank / building society confirming that you have sufficient funds.

 - A statement* from the bank confirming that the money in the account has not dropped below the required amount for a consecutive 28 day period.

-If your official financial sponsorship is not recorded on your CAS you’ll need to show a letter of confirmation from the official financial sponsor.
-If you are not sure ask your sponsor.
+If your official financial sponsorship is from a government, scholarship agency or international companyyou’ll need to show a letter of confirmation from the official financial sponsor.
 The letter must show: